uzodinma-okafor/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+Agent Jane Doe will resolve tickets.<br />

-***PLEASE NOTE: This tutorial builds on work done from last tutorial, <a href="https://github.com/uzodinma-okafor/post-install-config">osTicket: Post-Installation Configuration</a>***
+***PLEASE NOTE: This tutorial builds on work done from last tutorial, <a href="https://github.com/uzodinma-okafor/post-install-config">osTicket: Post-Installation Configuration</a>.***

 <h2>Environments and Technologies Used</h2>